 “It is now God himself who is the flayed, bloodied victim, and one, moreover, who identifies with his executioners by forgiving them, not least on account of their false consciousness.
 The event is at once an act of murder and an act of pardon, for this and all other crimes.
 The sheer terror of Yahweh is not effaced but reinterpreted.
 Yahweh is indeed terrible to look upon, but what is now revealed as sublime about him is his brutally unconditional love, symbolised in the annihilating black lightning of William Golding’s novel Pincher Martin.”

 It is in this sense that the Yahweh of the Hebrew Bible and the Christ of the New Testament call the people to be holy, even as they themselves are holy.
-In this vein, Pauline faith isn't particularly Jewish or Christian, but existential.
+In this vein, Pauline faith isn’t exclusively Jewish or Christian, but existential.
 We all need it.
-It’s this capacious faith, which rejects only rejection and sacrifices only sacrifice, that I believe Eagleton sees in Jesus’ martyrdom—and in true sacrifice as such.
+It’s this capacious faith and holiness, which reject only rejection and sacrifice only sacrifice, that I believe Eagleton sees in Jesus’ martyrdom — and in true sacrifice as such.

-Suffice it to say, from the moment I opened Radical Sacrifice, I was unquestionably hooked, to the point that I'm doing a big no-no for me: highlighting vehemently throughout, rather than just losing myself in the text.
-Radical Sacrifice has me thinking, not just listening; though I hope I'm also hearing Eagleton, not just myself.
+Suffice it to say, from the moment I opened Radical Sacrifice, I was unquestionably hooked, to the point of highlighting vehemently throughout, rather than losing myself in the text.
+Radical Sacrifice has me thinking, not just listening; though I hope I’m also hearing Eagleton, not just myself.